jrmihalj/jrmihalj.github.io/_pages/pest-control.md

 ![DFTM1](/images/research/DFTM1.jpg)

-## Coexistence of viral polymorphism
+## Maintenance of viral polymorphism

 A noteworthy aspect of the Douglas-fir tussock moth (DFTM) – virus biology is that two morphotypes of the baculovirus (OpNPV) exist in nature, which differ both genetically and based on ultrastructure.
 One type, the multi-capsid type (OpMNPV) bundles multiple virus particles into membranes within the polyhedral inclusion body, while the single-capsid type (OpSNPV) packages virus particles without bundling.